ArcInstitute/ScreenPro2/README.md

 <img width="600" alt="image" src="https://github.com/abearab/ScreenPro2/assets/53412130/d1c8c3ad-3668-4390-8b1d-bf72b591a927">

 #### Perform Screen Processing Analysis
-Once the `ScreenPro` object is created, you can use several available workflows to calculate the enrichment of each oligo between screen arms.
+Once the screen object is created, you can use several available workflows to calculate the phenotype scores and statisitics by comparing each entry in reference sgRNA library between screen arms.
+Then, these scores and statistics are used to nominate hits.

 ##### Drug Screen Workflow: calculate `gamma`, `rho`, and `tau` scores
 `.calculateDrugScreen` method can be used to calculate the enrichment of each gene between screen arms for a drug screen experiment.
-This method calculates `gamma`, `rho`, and `tau` scores for each gene and adds them to the `.phenotypes` attribute of the `ScreenPro` object.
+This method calculates `gamma`, `rho`, and `tau` scores for each gene and adds them to the `.phenotypes` attribute of the `PooledScreens` object.

 Here is an example for running the workflow on a [CRISPRi-dual-sgRNA-screens](#crispri-dual-sgrna-screens) dataset: